 “Sure,” says dad.

 I’ve never thought of my dad as the gastronomically-brave type.
 Yet here he is, in the middle of the Yukon, masticating a rodent.
-Emboldened by his ‘whatever’ attitude, I try a piece too.
-It’s surprisingly pleasant—a bit like steak.
+Emboldened by his attitude, I try a piece too.
+It’s good—a bit like steak.
 But mostly not.

 At the risk of over-simplifying things, there’s quite a lot of mad stuff happening in the world right now.
 But from this vantage point, deep in Canada’s Yukon Territory, you wouldn’t know it.
-All that’s happening here is a few mountains, the fire pit, the crackle of embers, the near-silence, a cool breeze, the swaying of branches, and the odd swig of beer.
-Nothing mad about it.
+The madness, apparently, hasn’t made it over these mountains.
+So we’re free to enjoy the crackle and warmth of this fire pit, the cool breeze, the creaking forest and the occasional swig of Yukon lager.

 These conversations might be a far cry from your typical family chit-chat but this is what life is like in the Yukon.
 These people haven’t forgotten how to live with nature.

-The land was exploited with little regard for the indigenous population or the environment that sustained them for so long.
-As well as bringing new diseases with them, the Europeans also claimed land, introduced foreign ways of governance, and drastically reduced the populations of moose, caribou and other game—all of which had an impact on the indigenous people who today, make up around 25 per cent of the Yukon’s total population.
+The land was exploited with little regard for the Indigenous population or the environment that sustained it for so long.
+As well as bringing new diseases with them, the Europeans also claimed land, introduced foreign ways of governance, and drastically reduced the populations of moose, caribou and other game—all of which had an impact on the Indigenous people who today, make up around 25 per cent of the Yukon’s total population.

 We are driving the Golden Circle: A loop from Whitehorse back to Whitehorse, navigating a lump of southern Yukon and a small slice of Alaska.
-Neither of us really knew what to expect—we certainly didn’t expect Arthur.
+Neither of us really knew what to expect.
+And we certainly didn’t expect Arthur.

 Arthur is friends with Sam, and Sam—another pint-sized John Muir-type—is the son of Roxanne and Dave Mason, who run Mount Logan Lodge in Haines Junction, where dad and I are staying for a couple of days.